robkravec/robkravec.github.io/index.md

 Winning submission from Duke 2020 Datathon, which challenged entrants to understand and forecast local-level economic impacts of COVID-19.
-I specifically worked with unemployment data from the Central Population Survey and highlight this analysis in the linked repository.
+I specifically worked with unemployment data from the Central Population Survey and highlight this analysis in the linked repository

 ---
 #### [Top News Headlines](https://github.com/robkravec/News-App){:target="_blank"} [(Shiny App)](https://rob-kravec.shinyapps.io/news/?_ga=2.31077759.1555428265.1607526203-871994235.1607526203){:target="_blank"}